 If you stand back from it and cast a critical eye over your life, you will find that these events, thankfully, do not occur that frequently.

-That said, for some of you reading this, it may seem that this pain takes over your life.
+That said, it may seem that this pain takes over your life for some of you reading this.
 You suffer.

 Where does the suffering come from?

-Let me explain on a more light hearted note.
-If you met me last month, and I was nasty to you, and kicked you hard on your shin.
+Let me explain on a more light-hearted note.
+If you met me last month, I was nasty to you and kicked you hard on your shin.
 This will hurt.
-It will hurt physically, on your shin.
+It will hurt physically on your shin.
 It may also hurt you emotionally.

-If you spent the past month thinking about it “what a bitch, why did she do this to me?” and maybe working out exactly what to say to me when you saw me again.
+If you spent the past month thinking about it, “what a bitch, why did she do this to me?” and maybe working out precisely what to say when you saw me again.
 This is what makes you suffer.

-The more you think about it, the more intense the feelings come.
-You may notice that you feel extremely angry or upset, each time you think about it.
+The more you think about it, the more intense the feelings become.
+You may feel extremely angry or upset each time you think about it.
 You re-live it.
 I might as well be by your side every day, kicking your shin.

 When this happens, it is no longer me that is causing your pain.
 You suffer because you do not let it go.